crschnick/pdx_unlimiter/GUIDE.md

 either saved in your documents directories or your Steam cloudsave directories.
 The Pdx-Unlimiter will try to automatically detect any of those game installation and save game directories.
 If any installation is not detected, you can set them manually in the settings menu.
-Note that only up-to-date installations of Paradox games with installed Paradox Launcher are supported!
+Note that only relatively up-to-date installations of Paradox games with the Paradox Launcher are supported!

-## Savegame storage
+## Savegame importing and storage

 The Pdx-Unlimiter has an internal savegame storage that is independent of these savegame directories of your installed games.